KostasChar/MCP_test_telco/README.md

      - Install Ollama locally

 4. **HTTP Backend (to be integrated with custom front-ends)**
-   - Custom MCP agent that has tool access based on mcp-use library.
+   - Custom MCP agent that has tool access based on mcp-use library (leverages http-streamable for mcp communication).
    - Streaming - ongoing conversations/streams → needs async loop (Quart).
+     - Supports also SSE endpoints
 ---
 ## How to Run
    - Telco_backend and MCP_server: python app.py and python mcp_server.py